Professional Teaching & Testing

 Kids are busy nowadays, and I understand that.
 However, it is necessary for them to practice the grammar, writing, and analysis skills they will be learning in class each week.
 Homework varies from class to class, but the amount of homework time is reasonably commensurate with a class’s level.
 For example, high school students, especially those enrolled in an honors level class, should expect to spend more time on homework than elementary students.
 Students should plan to work on their assignments on a daily basis and avoid procrastination.
 Those who follow this plan should find the assignments to be quite manageable.

-Should I help my child with his homework?
+Should I help my child with his/her homework?

 Middle and high school students should be able to complete their homework assignments independently, although they may need occasional guidance from a parent.
 Elementary students may need help following the assignment directions and getting organized.
 Parents will have to judge how much assistance to provide since every child has different needs.
 Most importantly, parents need to make sure that students have completed their homework.
 Remember, there’s a reason we call them children.